 Neonicotinoids have featured regularly in my blogs.
 In March I blogged about the growing evidence that neonicotinoids don’t actually work and continued the theme with additional evidence in a second blog in June.

-The Environment Audit Committee has been undertaking an Inquiry into the National Pollinator Strategy and their report is due on the 29th of July.
+The Environment Audit Committee has been undertaking an Inquiry into the National Pollinator Strategy and their report is due on 29 July.
 Buglife’s written evidence raised our concerns about the cost effectiveness of neonicotinoids.

 Bayer submitted supplementary written evidence, although it appears to only address the question of cost effectiveness from the point of view of Oil seed rape, despite the original question relating to all uses of neonicotinoids.